Mohammed-Nedjima/newsletter-sign-up-form/README.md

 ## Acknowledgments

-Thanks for frontend Mentor team for providing such a powerful website to practice your front-end skills and make it to the next level, and for provideing the necessery source files for this challenge.
+Thanks to the frontend Mentor team for providing such a powerful website to practice your front-end skills and make it to the next level, and for providing the necessary source files for this challenge.